IT Nearshoring Poland: Why Hire Dedicated Developers in Poland?

 Another method would be project-based outsourcing or nearshoring in Poland, where you outsource the entire project to a third party outsourcing company Poland.
 In this way, you essentially transfer the responsibility of completing your project to the third party vendor: they will be providing business analysis and project management services on top of the development services, and will oversee the entire development of the project.
 While this takes a lot of load off your shoulders, it doesn’t come without its own risks.
 First, it tends to be expensive due to overhead costs.
 Second, slight misunderstandings between you and the vendor at the start of the project can lead to large deviations from your requirements, which could cause a lot more money to correct.

 Another option would be to hire a dedicated development team in Poland to work on your project via staff augmentation from an offshoring vendor.
 Here, your developers will be working full time on your project and will report to you directly, but will remain in the vendor’s office and utilize their resources.
-This method gives you full control over your project, but is cost effective because you only pay for the needed development service for your project.
+This method gives you full control over your project but is cost effective because you only pay for the needed development service for your project.
 It’s also scalable, as you can add or remove resources from your project as your requirements change.
 One point of concern is communication: depending on the vendor location, there may be language and timezone differences that can compromise timely communications.
 Therefore, it’s critical that you choose your vendors wisely.
 To avoid these differences, you may want to hire from neighboring or nearby countries, which is referred to as nearshoring.
+If you would like to hire nearshore dedicated development team Poland or Ukraine can be the right solution as close to Western European countries.
 When hiring from Poland or Warsaw, for example, you are IT nearshoring Poland or nearshoring Warsaw.

 Of course, you can also engage in nearshoring outsourcing from Ukraine instead.
 With over 110,000 global companies having established research and development offices in Ukraine, and with Ukraine’s IT outsourcing and nearshoring sector projected to reach 5.4 billion USD by 2020, you’ll be wise to consider outsourcing to Ukraine now.